JumHorn/database/MySQL/MySQL.md

 CREATE user 'username'@'%' identified by 'passwd'; --create user

 GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'localhost'; --grant privileges

+grant select,delete,update,create,drop on databasename.* to 'username'@'%' identified by "passwd";
 ```

 ## localhost can not login %